 NORMA DUNNING is a writer as well as a scholar, researcher, professor and grandmother.
 Her first book, the short story collection, Annie Muktuk and Other Stories (University of Alberta Press, 2017), received the Danuta Gleed Literary Award, the Howard O’Hagan Award for Short Story, and the Bronze for short stories in the Foreword INDIES Book of the Year Awards.
 She is also the author of the poetry collection Eskimo Pie (Bookland Press, 2020), an Alberta bestseller.
 (ALBERTA)

 ALIX OHLIN is the author of five books, including the novels Inside and Dual Citizens, which were both finalists for the Scotiabank Giller Prize and the Rogers Writers’ Trust Fiction Prize.
 Her work has appeared in The New Yorker, Tin House, Best American Short Stories, and many other publications.
 Born and raised in Montreal, she lives in Vancouver, where she chairs the creative writing program at the University of British Columbia.
 (BRITISH COLUMBIA)

-BILL RICHARDSON is the author of I Saw Three Ships, a collection of stories set in Vancouver’s West End; and Hare B&B, a picture book with illustrations by Bill Pechet.
-He has two books forthcoming.
+BILL RICHARDSON is the author of Last Week, an illustrated children’s book that sensitively portrays medical assistance in dying (MAiD); I Saw Three Ships, a collection of stories set in Vancouver’s West End; and Hare B&B, a picture book with illustrations by Bill Pechet.